tetatetit/WowContacts/README.md

         > Search is enough for FirstName, LastName and username so that if we have a user "John Smith" having username "jsmith" we can search by either "John", "Smith" or "jsmith" and it should find this contact in all cases.

     * 4.2.
 Is it expected to look only from the beginning of word or from the any part of it?
 E.g. when suppose first name is Serhiy and last name Berezin, then typing  only "erh" or "ere" would display that contact.
 I checked how standard (build in) Android Contacts app behaves in this and found it's does not display mentioned contact in this case but only when to start type first or last name from the beginning.
-Personally me as Android Contacts app user - I truly lack that my input is not looked in the middle of contact fields.
+Personally me as Android Contacts app user - I truly lack that my input is not looked in the **middle of contact fields**.
 But as for developer, in case if 3 above (sqlite) is not acceptable. then it requires either additional work (on caching in case of 1.1) or would degrade some performance (in case of 1.2).

-         > #### we don't need to search in the middle of the word.
+         > #### we don't need to search in the **middle of the word**.
          > Beginning is enough. 'mith' used as search term should not return "Smith", but 'Smi' or 'Jo' or 'js' should.

     * 4.3.
 Is it expected to handle multiple worlds in typed filter string or just one?
 In case of multiple it could look for each word matching each field as defined in 4.1 for matching as defined in 4.2.
 This how android Contacts app behaves.
 I understand that without multiple - filtering would be incomplete for real world usage but just checking requirement whether requirement for test task are lower.
 Since it also might decrease time of test task completion.